Barney Frank Looks Back—And Forward—After Decades of LGBTQ Advocacy

 Other than that, as I look back, I’m very proud.
 When I took office, there was no same-sex marriage.
 It was illegal for people to have sex with someone of the same sex.
 You could not be an [openly gay] immigrant to America.
 You couldn’t serve in the military.
 I was a participant in Congress on getting rid of laws on the books that discriminated against gay people.

-What do you make about the current status of trans rights?
+What do you make of the current status of trans rights?

 It’s behind, because we are behind in the progress of educating the public.
 From the beginning of what was called [the gay rights movement], until well into the ‘90s, there wasn’t much [mainstream] conversation about trans people.
 I think the key to defeating prejudice is reality.
 More gay and lesbian people initially came out than did transgender people.
 [Trans people] had fewer options.
 I think we are now, in regards to transgender people, where we were with regard to gay and lesbian people maybe 20 years ago.